henriqueambrosano/VueMemoryGame/README.md

-# memory_game
+# Memory Game

-This template should help get you started developing with Vue 3 in Vite.
+This is a memory game made with Vue 3.

 ## Recommended IDE Setup